DOI-USGS/python-for-hydrology/installation/README.md

 # Download the class git repository

-Using the terminal you opened in the [previous step](#class-environment-installation-instructions), navigate to a directory where you want to download the class repository from the directory where you downloaded the `environment.yml` file.
-Once in the selected directory type the following command
+Using the terminal you opened in the [previous step](#class-environment-installation-instructions), navigate to a directory where you want to download the class repository to.
+Once in the selected directory, type the following command

 ```shell
 git clone https://github.com/DOI-USGS/python-for-hydrology.git